californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The inmate's CDCR identification number

 Physical copies of inmate records may be obtained from the California Department of Corrections and Rehabilitation by written request to the facility holding the records.
 This request must clearly identify the inmate record in question.
 The facility of confinement will then provide the requester with CDCR procedures by which copies may be obtained.
-Section 13030.16.1 of the CDCR's operation manual provides these procedures.
+Section 13030.16.1 of the CDCR's operation manual offers these procedures.
 Some include:

-• Information to be provided by the requester such as name and contact details
+• Information to be provided by the requester, such as name and contact details

 • Fees that will be assessed for copies under Section 13030.26.3